Using personal mobile devices for work could come at a price

 Oriol Cremades: Many people use their personal mobiles for work unaware of the potential consequences.
 Sharing business data in personal mobile phones can be risky for companies – it can lead to security breaches, viruses and loss of information.
 For employees, this practice can lead to a breach of their rights.

-In Spain, a clear example of this type of breach of employee rights can be found in a National High Court judgement regarding the use geolocation data about employees by a takeaway food company (the so-called Telepizza case).
+In Spain, a clear example of BYOD in companies and violations of workers' rights can be found in a recent sentence of the National Court.
+It deals with the case of a food delivery company that forced part of its employees to be geolocatable (the so-called Telepizza case).
 Specifically, the company obliged delivery employees to use their personal mobile phones so that they could be geolocalised when making deliveries.

 Many people use their personal mobiles for work unaware of the potential consequences

 Two labour unions (UGT and CCOO) took legal action against the company and won.
-The court was very clear in its judgement: the measure violated the fundamental right to privacy by employees, as well as data protection regulations, and was a clear abuse of rights by the employer, thus producing employer's unjust enrichment.
+The court was very clear in its verdict: the measure violated the workers' right to privacy, violated data protection regulations, constituted an abuse of rights, and resulted in unfair enrichment of the employer.

 There are many risks.
-One is the lack of separation between work and private and family life (involving the right to digital disconnection).
-BYOD also could lead to technostress and uncompensated or unpaid overtime.
+One of them is the lack of separation between work and personal and family life, an issue related to the so-called right to digital disconnection.
+The practice of BYOD or BYOD methodology in companies can lead to techno-stress and unpaid and uncompensated overtime.

 BYOD could lead to technostress and uncompensated or unpaid overtime